coryasilva/Leaflet.ExtraMarkers/README.md

 The SVG path for the base marker shape has a `fill` set to `currentColor` to inherit this color.

 Note: This setting could be overwritten by `rootStyle.color`.
+Note: If `svgFillImageSrc` is defined, this setting will still be set but effectively ignored.

 *Default*: `"#000"`.